bhk/build/minion.md

 If your makefile defines a variable named `Alias[NAME].in` or `Alias[NAME].command`, then `NAME` is a valid *alias*.
-The value of the `...in` variable, if defined, describes all the targets that the alias will cause to be built.
+The value of the `.in` variable, if defined, lists all the targets that the alias will cause to be built.
 It can contain instances, indirections, or ordinary target names.
-The value of the `...command` variable, if defined, is a command line to be executed when the alias is named as a goal.
+The value of the `.command` variable, if defined, is a shell command to be executed when the alias is named as a goal.

 ## Indirections

 An "indirection" is a word that names a variable that contains target descriptions.
-Indirections may appear in certain contexts that expect multiple target names, namely: the command line arguments passed to make, and the `in` property of a build product.
+Indirections may appear in contexts that expect multiple target names, namely, the command line arguments passed to make, and the `in` property of a build product.
 In these contexts, an "expansion" step is performed, in which indirections are replaced with the targets they reference.

 There are two forms of indirections: